Why do people do the things they do?

 So, what happened?
 Answer: I will probably never know and do not need to know.

 The best thing to do with rejection–or what feels like rejection but could be a thousand other things–is to come away, close the door on it, give it to Jesus for whatever purposes He has, and go forward.
 I will be facing challenges and meeting opportunities today which will require my full attention.
-I cannot afford the luxury of parceling out a portion of my attention and energy to waste upon yesterday.
+I cannot afford the luxury of parceling out a portion of my focus and energy to waste upon yesterday.

 After a few visits, they phoned to invite Margaret and me to fly to their city and receive the grand treatment.
 I said to her, “This looks like it!”